-The other side is supply and this is where, in my opinion, the excitement ends.
+The other side supplies and this is where, in my opinion, the excitement ends.

-Quit often there is still 7 – 10 years’ worth of land left to be built out, Stage 1 quickly becomes Stage 3 or 5 and so on.
+Quite often there is still 7 – 10 years’ worth of land left to be built out, Stage 1 quickly becomes Stage 3 or 5, and so on.